hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 }
 ```

-A common complaint about the Option / Result Pattern is that unwrapping
+A common complaint about the Option and Result patterns is that unwrapping
 success values is a pain.
 But a language with support for pattern matching makes unwrapping painless,
 and first-class result values permit combinators that can handle a series of